weavenet/trello_cli/README.md

 The top field contains your Developer API Key.
 Use it to replace **YOUR_API_KEY** in the member token links below as well as the **TRELLO_DEVELOPER_PUBLIC_KEY** environment variable.

-Next, get a member token:
+Next, get a member token.
+You will need to replace **YOUR_API_KEY** in the links below with the API key obtained in the previous step.

 To get a read only member token: